Near-Equilibrium Propagation training in nonlinear wave systems

-We also trained the system to recognize all ten digits $0$–$9$ using a similar architecture (10 cells of size $5 \times 5$, 500 samples per digit), achieving a slightly lower test accuracy of $\approx 75\%$ (Appendix~B).
-Training only the potential, without optimizing pumping weights, reduces performance but confirms that optimization can proceed via purely optical, not electronic, updates (Appendix~B).
-A benchmark fully connected digital network with 25 PCA inputs, no hidden neurons, and 10 outputs trained by backpropagation achieves $\approx 88\%$ accuracy on full MNIST.
-The discrepancy stems from the physical system’s nearest-neighbor couplings via the Laplacian term, making propagation from PCA inputs distance-dependent.
-Varying the nonlinearity constant $g$ shows optimal performance for moderate $g=0.01$, corresponding to $\frac{g|\Psi|^2}{\gamma}\sim1$, yielding the lowest final loss and highest test accuracy (Appendix~B).
+Varying the nonlinearity $g$ reveals optimal performance for a moderate value $g=0.04$, corresponding to the mean nonlinearty-to-loss ratio $\frac{\langle g|\Psi|^2\rangle}{\hbar \gamma}\approx0.3$, which yields the lowest final loss and highest validation accuracy, see Fig.~\ref{fig:mnist-g}.
+Larger values of $g$ tend to destabilize learning.
+Training only the potential, without optimizing the pumping weights, reduces performance but confirms that optimization can proceed via purely optical, rather than electronic, updates (Appendix~B).
+A benchmark fully connected linear network with no hidden neurons and 10 outputs, trained by backpropagation, achieves $\approx 89.9\%$ accuracy on the same MNIST test subset.
+Previous studies reported that oscillatory networks with local connections perform poorly on MNIST~\cite{wang2024oscillators}.
+We attribute the improved performance to nonequilibrium wave dynamics, which overcome the locality of node couplings.